Last updated on May 16th, 2023

 FlixPatrol is a site that measures popular TV shows and movies on major streaming services.
 Viewing numbers for Netflix, Hulu, and the like are generally opaque (and guarded by their owners); this leaves estimating viewership a bit difficult.
 FlixPatrol uses the top viewing/trending lists the services do release, and assigns a ranking point system to each TV show or movie.
 While it looks like it has a few oddities, it’s better than nothing.
 (For instance, “Black Adam” is ranked as both a Hulu film and an HBO Max film—unless it’s accounting for HBO Max as a subscription option within Hulu.)

 Despite my recent grumbling over streaming services (or at least HBO Max) I still like using them for TV watching.
 Streaming services have also helped some animated productions get a second life, such as Disney’s “Encanto” after its very short theatrical run.

-Below is a list of the top TV cartoons for 2022 on Netflix, Hulu, Amazon Prime Video, HBO Max, Disney+, and Paramount+.
+Below is a list of the most popular TV cartoons for 2022 on the following streaming services: Netflix, Hulu, Amazon Prime Video, HBO Max, Disney+, and Paramount+.
 Rankings on the overall list are in parentheses.
 I’m mostly looking at results from the United States, though will note global results of interest.

 Amazon Prime Video